Arjun544/counter/README.md

-# counter_challenge
+# counter

-A new Flutter application.
+A basic flutter counter with beautiful animations.

 ## Getting Started